dante-chiesa/Hantei-chan/README.md

 You can switch the currently selected type of box with Z and X.
 Don't try to press these hotkeys while you're drawing a box.
 You'll just make a mess.

 There's also a slight bug when you click a control when the window is unfocused.
-Yeah, idk.

 -----------------------
 ## How to build ##